• Skip to primary navigation

 Appliance Accessories not used

-Items unused and collecting on the counter
+Items unused and collected on the counter

 Another unique thing in your kitchen is the items that you are not using on your counter.
 Your counter should be clear of clutter while cooking.
 Going through and clearing out paper and other loose items will give you more space and hopefully helps you feel motivated to cook for your family.